 1) First of all, you have to think in legal terms and in terms of legal liability.
 Second, you are getting married abroad in an area where other regulations are in force, so every time you put your hand to your wallet, your mindset must change.

 If a wedding planner tells you, “Give me 5000 euros, and you will find flowers, catering and music included”, do you think she/he will be able to issue an invoice that concerns a performance of others?

 What kind of contract are you signing?

-2) There is the suspicion, but it is obviously not an absolute truth, that the wedding planner can obtain large profit margins from this practice.
+2) Also there is the suspicion, but it is obviously not an absolute truth, that the wedding planner can obtain large profit margins from this practice.
 An example?
-The wedding planner will try to hire very low-cost suppliers to maximize her revenues.
+The wedding planner will try to hire very low-cost suppliers to maximize her/his revenues.

 3) Furthermore, what happens if a supplier (such as catering operators) commits an offense?
 We can make an example.

 The caterer inquires about guests about possible food allergies but mistakenly serves the guests food to an allergy sufferer.
 That person will get sick and go to the hospital.

 Whose responsibility is it since the money has been given by you to the wedding planner and there is no obligation or prior agreement with the catering?